NBKRedSpy/QM_SpeedToggle/README.md

 See the [Configuration](#configuration) section below.

-# Caps Lock Key
-Note that the Caps Lock's key keyboard light does not indicate the speed activation.
-The mod only looks if it has been tapped or held.

 # Configuration

 The configuration file will be created on the first game run and can be found at `%AppData%\..\LocalLow\Magnum Scriptum Ltd\Quasimorph\QM_SpeedToggle\config.json`.